Project 3: TCP

 After the Thanksgiving break, your mentor TA will arrange to meet with you for an interactive grading session to demonstrate the functionality of your program and grade the majority of it.

 Similar to IP, you may continue to make minor tweaks/bugfixes and updates to your documentation (Readme, SRC, code cleanup) before grading meeting without incurring late days, but you should not be implementing major features or “fixing” code you have not previously tested.
-We may ask you about you original version when grading, any changes you have made since that time.
+We may ask you about you original version when grading, and any changes you have made since that time.

 Final Thoughts